 Course Directors: Drs.
-Lucia Sobrin, Ula Jurkunas, Joan Miller
+Lucia Sobrin, Ula Jurkunas, and Joan Miller

 Course Directors: Drs.
 Joseph Rizzo, Joan Miller

-This three-day flagship Departmental event combines scientific exchange with networking events and social activities.
+This 3-day flagship Departmental event combines scientific exchange with networking events and social activities.
 Basic, translational, and clinical research updates are provided by Department faculty and alumni.
 Highlights also include the Distinguished Clinical and Research Achievement Awards, the Mariana D. Mead Lecture, tours of Mass.
-Eye and Ear or Schepens Eye Research Institute facilities, and the Friday night celebratory dinner.
+Eye and Ear and Schepens, and the Friday night celebratory dinner.
 An event not to be missed!
-Registration is required.

 Mass.
 Eye and Ear, 243 Charles Street, Boston